StackVista/stackstate-docs/use/concepts/health-state.md

 ### Element propagated health state

 In addition to the own health state, StackState calculates a propagated health state for each topology element (components, component groups and relations).
-The propagated health state is derived from the own health state of components and relations that the element depends upon.
+The own health state of the components and relations that an element depends upon are used to derive its propagated health state.

 ➡️ [Learn how health state propagates in StackState](#propagation)